Kushalshakya/DeProg_iicquest/README.md

  # SkillYatra

-SkillYatr is an innovative job-search platform designed for talent hubs, offering real-time video interviews and a credit-based queue system to streamline the hiring process.
+SkillYatra is an innovative job-search platform designed for talent hubs, offering real-time video interviews and a credit-based queue system to streamline the hiring process.

 ## 🚀 Key Features